Google Gemini

 Description

-This Large Language Model (LLM) uses the Gemini 1.5 Pro model with Vision and Voice integration to function.
+This Large Language Model (LLM) uses the Gemini 3 model with Vision and Voice integration to function.
 There is a more advanced model available, but this is locked behind a subscription.
 The accuracy of this model depends on the type of question asked, with a higher accuracy for more basic questions or questions which can be answered using recent information from internet sources.
 Having the ability to also interpret images and voice does expand its functionality, but the model cannot output any images or sounds.
 The ability to add sources / validate the output of the model against a typical Google search does add a small level of reliability to the output.
 And the various draft versions of the output allows for greater variation in the responses.

 Gemini was trained on a large amount of data collected from various sources available online, which may include the use of data without the author’s permission.
 Gemini will also train on the user’s input, which cannot be disabled by the user, making it less data-safe than some of its competitors.